Back to Joe's Java Index.

 - ConicalShock: A class that computes many properties related

-to a semi-infinite cone in supersonic flow by numerically solving the Taylor-Maccoll
+to a semi-infinite cone in supersonic flow by numerically integrating the Taylor-Maccoll

 - StdAtmos1962 & 1976: Two standard atmosphere models: the